 4. Supermarket Concept Store

 Let’s start with my fave shop in Belgrade (and possible all of Eastern Europe), the colourful Supermarket Concept Store.
 You’ll find locally designed clothes here (and some imported), as well as jewellery, books, cushions and assorted goodies.
 Lots of unique accessories and surprises in this place.
 I was about to buy a gorgeous winter coat.
 Then I remind myself I already have 7 winter coats.
 In my current decluttering phase, that’s already six too many.
 Nevertheless, it is lovely and soft.
 And red!
 I don’t have a red winter coat.
-Hm, wonder if it’s still there…
+Wonder if it’s still there…

 5. Belgrade design district (Čumić District)